MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-an-AI-agent-in-Teams.md

 The SDK provides a functionality to augment the prompt.

-* The actions defined in `src/prompts/planner/actions.json` will be inserted into the prompt to let LLM know the available functions.
+* The actions, which are defined in the `src/prompts/planner/actions.json` file, are inserted into the prompt.
+This allows the LLM to be aware of the available functions.
-* An internal piece of prompt text will be inserted into the prompt to instruct LLM to determine which functions to call based on the available functions.
+* An internal piece of prompt text is inserted into the prompt to instruct LLM to determine which functions to call based on the available functions.
 This prompt text orders LLM to generate the response in a structured json format.
 * The SDK validates the LLM response and lets LLM correct or refine the response if the response is in wrong format.

 In `src/prompts/planner/config.json`, configure `augmentation.augmentation_type`.
 The options are: